 Campaigning and expenses

-1. The Returning Officer and Deputy Returning Officer will interpret the election rules and Bye-Laws during the election period.
+1. The Returning Officer and Deputy Returning Officer will interpret the election rules during the election period.

-2. No campaigning can take place before 07:00 on Thursday 7 March 2024.
-This includes promoting websites, Facebook groups, in person campaigning etc.
+2. No campaigning can take place before 08:30 on Thursday 13 March 2025.
+This includes promoting websites, Facebook groups, in-person campaigning, etc.

 8. Materials which are received free of charge shall be counted towards a candidate’s election expenses and must be noted on the Election Budget Form, listed at the current market value of the materials.

 9. Candidates must not use resources that are not readily available to all candidates.
-If candidates are in doubt that any activity might be construed as creating an unfair advantage, they should seek advice from the Representation and Democracy Team before proceeding.
-Please email [email protected]
+If candidates are in doubt that any activity might be construed as creating an unfair advantage, they should seek advice by emailing su.elections@ucl.ac.uk

-10. If you are publishing campaign materials in another language, you must ensure an English translation is provided.
+11. If candidates are publishing campaign materials in another language, they must ensure an English translation is provided.

 12. Candidates may criticise another candidate’s campaign but must never be personal.
 Candidates and their supporters must not: